 Purchase contracts can be useful to trace the origin of the wood.
 They can also be used as safeguards to require that raw materials be harvested and products be manufactured in compliance with the law, where laws are properly enforced.

 Different levels of detail may be needed depending on the risk of encountering unacceptable practices.
-More information and verification is typically needed for high-risk areas than for low-risk areas (Box 2: Areas of high and low risk of encountering unacceptable practices).
-In areas where illegal activity may be occurring, for instance, detailed information on the specific location of harvesting may be needed while for other areas knowing the general origin of the wood may suffice.
+For instance, in areas where illegal activity may be occurring, detailed information on the specific location of harvesting may be needed while for other areas knowing the general origin of the wood may suffice.

 Chain-of-custody systems have been established by different stakeholders to document the wood flow between various steps of the supply chain.
 Most forest certification schemes include a chain-of-custody standard that reaches from the forests up to certain processes in manufacturing.
 Not all chain-of-custody systems cover 100% of the certified product, and all systems allow mixing of certified and non-certified materials.
 In some cases it may be pragmatic for the end user to ensure that its suppliers maintain proper records and make them available upon request, subject to appropriate confidentiality agreements.